agkozak/zcomet/README.md

     zcomet snippet https://raw.githubusercontent.com/jreese/zsh-titles/master/titles.plugin.zsh

 For snippets that are not hosted by GitHub, you will want to make sure that the URL you use points towards raw code, not a pretty HTML display of it.

+`zcomet` will also allow you to load local snippets that do not need to be downloaded, e.g.

+   zcomet snippet /path/to/my/code.zsh

 ### `update`